nuttycom/lc_winter-2018/slides.md

 > - Look at your type.
 > - Does it represent all the states you need?
 Write a proof that it does!
 > - Does it imply some states you don't want in your program?
 Introduce some new types to narrow things down (recurse!)
+> - You tend to work more top-down, starting from the things that you understand, and then refining your solution.

 # Chicken Sexing